andreaabellera/Casually-Dev/README.md

 You can replicate, modify or improve the stack, look and feel of the **qtrlex** site for yourself ❤

-*But the development journey and lessons learned from building the site is mine mueheheh*
+*But the development journey and lessons learned from building the site are mine mueheheh*